humhub/documentation/docs/develop/content.md

 - `Private` content will only be visible for `Space Members` (Space) and `Friend Users` (Profile).
 - `Public` content will be visible for everyone including `guests` if the guest mode is active.

+For global content (since 1.16):
+- `Private` content will be visible only to logged in users
+- `Public` content will be visible for everyone except `guests` if "Guest Access" is disabled

 The content visibility can be checked by calling `isPublic()` and `isPrivate()` on the `Content` instance.

 ```php